albertz/py-tui-editor/README.rst

 It is different to other editors and other TUI frameworks in that it will not go full-screen but only use the last N lines of the terminal.
-It is intended to be flexible and hackable, i.e. the behavior can be changed, typing events can be handled, etc.
+It is intended to be simple and flexible and hackable, i.e. the behavior can be changed, typing events can be handled, etc.
 It takes extra care to handle terminal resizing.